BlinkID/blinkid-ui-ios/README.md

 }

 - (void)didScanFirstSideWithRecognitionResult:(MBRecognitionResult * _Nonnull)recognitionResult successFrame:(UIImage * _Nullable)successFrame {
-    // If a document has 2 sides and 2 separate recognizers are used
+    // If a document has two sides and two separate recognizers are used
     // this method will be called when the first side is scanned }

 - (void)didStartScanning {
-    // You will be notified once the scanning starts throughu this method }
+    // You will be notified once the scanning starts through this method }

 - (void)didTapCancelButton {